Breaking the Cycle: We Can Help You Escape Domestic Violence

 Here is an example:

-- Start the process by saving cash in a secret place.
-One way many have started this process is by using cash for household purposes and keeping the change in their stash spot.
+• Start the process by saving cash in a secret place.
+One way many have started this process is by using cash for household purposes and keeping the change in a stash spot.

-- Create a go-bag with essential items, such as keys, clothes, cash, documents, and medication, in case you need to leave quickly
+• Create a go-bag with essential items, such as keys, clothes, cash, documents, and medication, in case you need to leave quickly and keep that bag hidden.

 It is in your best interest to obtain an order of protection from law enforcement.
-We can help you get the order of protection that will benefit you greatly in the future.
 Having the courts on your side will help you get emergency custody of your children or even your pets in some cases.
+Visit our Legal Resource page for information outlining where to go to obtain a restraining order.

 Monterey County Police Departments are available and ready to help.
 If it is an emergency please call 911 to get immediate help.
 To reach our crisis line call: +1-831-757-1001